The invention and popularity of smartphones have dramatically changed the way people communicate and gain information.

-While the youth of today may not be able to remember a time where there were not cell phones, others have had to learn and adapt to using a smartphone and all its many functions and capabilities.
-And with the increasing dedication to technology and innovation, it seems that there's something new you can learn every day.
+While the youth of today may not be able to remember a time where there were no cell phones, others have had to learn and adapt to using a smartphone and all its many functions and capabilities.
+And with the increasing dedication to technology and innovation, it seems that there’s something new you can learn every day.

 In addition to helping you communicate, smartphones can also be very useful tools in continuing your education.
 They may even offer opportunities to learn in ways you may not expect.
-Since chances are, you probably almost always have your phone with you, you'll have an opportunity to learn no matter where you are.
-An article from GoConqr by Andrea Leyden shares some great ideas how to use your phone to help you in the classroom.
+Since chances are, you probably almost always have your phone with you, you’ll have an opportunity to learn no matter where you are.
+An article from GoConqr by Andrea Leyden shares some great ideas on how to use your phone to help you in the classroom.

 Here, we share 10 ways that your smartphone can help you learn so you can be better equipped to pursue your goals.

-1. Stay Connected To Your Assignments
+1. Stay Connected to Your Assignments

-With the power of the internet, you're able to stay connected to your learning management system whenever you have access.
-Whether it's a list of assignments, an online Dropbox or writing out a paper on Google Docs, you can have access to what you need to do whenever and wherever you need it.
+With the power of the internet, you’re able to stay connected to your learning management system whenever you have access.

-For example, Cornerstone University uses the system Moodle where you can find all your assignments, resources and discussion forums.
+For example, Cornerstone University uses Moodle where you can find all your assignments, resources and discussion forums.
 And, since Moodle is optimized to be mobile-friendly, you can access the resources you need when you need them, whether on a laptop or simply on your smartphone.